AnsariEesha/The-LifeStyle-Lab/README.md

 5. Stress and anxiety

 ‘The lifestyle lab’ is a smart solution to this problem.
 This website allow users to take a test and assess their work-life balance and will help them evaluate their routine.
+To run the project use the app.py file